muxitox/Dynamical-MF-Self-Attention/Readme.md

 The calculation of the bifurcation diagrams is very costly computationally.
 If you want to examine the trajectories presented in the paper, do `python simulate_mf_trajectory_inf_paper_3pats.py`.

+## Notes

+Scripts under the `pending_to_update` folder are older scripts that are planned to be updated and refactorized in the future.